rafael-pieri/event-management-api/README.md

 ### ERD
 ![alt text](https://github.com/rafael-pieri/event-management-api/blob/master/erd.png)

-### How to run
+### How to run the application
-mvn package
-java -jar target/event-management-api-0.0.1-SNAPSHOT.jar
-use docker compose
+Execute the following command to provide the database:

+`docker-compose up`

+Once the database is up and working, execute the command below:

+`mvn spring-boot:run`

 ### HAL Browser
 JSON Hypertext Application Language, or HAL, is a simple format that gives a consistent and easy way to hyperlink between resources in our API.
 Including HAL within our REST API makes it much more explorable to users as well as being essentially self-documenting.